By CRM staff

 To help level it a bit, Collision Repair issued a survey to Canadian shops grading insurance companies based on three categories: how timely their payments were, their dispute management practices and their overall approach to bodyshop relations.

 From September to November various bodyshops took the survey and revealed which grades they thought each of the Canadian insurance companies deserved.
-Grades were given out to private insurers (Intact, TD Insurance, Aviva, Statefarm, Wanwessa, Degardins, Co-operators) and public ones as well (Insurance Corporation of British Columbia, Saskatchewan Government Insurance and Manitoba Public Insurance).
+Grades were given out to private insurers (Intact, TD Insurance, Aviva, Statefarm, Wanwessa, Dejardins, Co-operators) and public ones as well (Insurance Corporation of British Columbia, Saskatchewan Government Insurance and Manitoba Public Insurance).

 With a tremendous number of responses received, we can now reveal the final grades—and assure our readers that, despite purported efforts of what we assumed were insurance personnel to skew the results, only those responses submitted by verifiable collision repair facilities were included.